 The layout will look something similar to this, excluding the Arduino (courtesy of f5uii.net)

 - Burn the image to the SD: Download and burn the Pi-star image to the SD card.
 On windows I use Etcher.
 Its the simplest and easiest burning tool I have found to date.
 If you don’t have windows, or have never burned an image to an SD card before, there are many tutorials online

-- Plug the MMDVM into the PI: Depending on which MMDVM you go with, plug it into the PI.
-If you have the ZUM MMDVM, simply plug it into the GPIO pins of the Raspberry PI.
-(See top picture)
+- Plug the MMDVM into the PI: Depending on which MMDVM you go with, either plug it into the GPIO pins of the Raspberry PI or the USB port.

-- Essentially, you will need to look in the manual of your radio for its pinout.
-The table below is for connecting Motorola CDM Radios to the ZUM Radio MMDVM
+- You will need to look in the manual of your radio for its pinout.
+The tables below are for connecting Motorola CDM Radios or the DR1 to the ZUM Radio MMDVM

 MOTO TX --PIN 3 PTT MMDVM -- PIN 7 BLUE PTT MOTO TX -- PIN 5 FLAT AUDIO IN MMDVM -- PIN 6 GREEN TX AUDIO MOTO TX -- PIN 7 GROUND MMDVM -- PIN 4&5 ORANGE/YELLOW GROUND MOTO RX -- PIN 11 FLAT AUDIO OUT MMDVM -- PIN 3